Meet the OWWL Team

 Air Based

-We are looking for pilots within the San Joaquin Valley or San Francisco Bay Area who have access to an aircraft who are interested in becoming citizen science pilots.
+We are looking for pilots within the San Joaquin Valley or San Francisco Bay Area who have access to an aircraft who are interested in being part of an effort to better understand and predict air quality pollution events in the San Joaquin Valley.
 We will provide training to operate a small, low cost ozone and GPS sensor.
-The sensor was originally designed to fly on weather balloons, it is battery operated, requires no interaction with aircraft systems and weighs one pound.
-We will provide citizen scientist pilots with training to operate the low-cost sensors, as well as educational and networking opportunities to learn more about ozone, the sensors, and how to interpret the data.
+The hand-held sensor was originally designed to fly on weather balloons, it is battery operated, requires no interaction with aircraft systems and weighs one pound.
+We will provide pilots with training to operate the low-cost sensors, as well as educational opportunities to learn more about ozone, the sensors, and how to interpret the data.

 The ozone sampling will be ‘missions of opportunity:’ we will sample ozone wherever the pilot flies, but the pilots do not need to change or add flight plans for this project.
 After a flight, the pilot will email the data file from the flight to a science team member, who will analyze the data and keep the citizen scientist pilots informed on how their data is contributing to the validation of NASA ozone satellite data products.